vivekcs18/Computer-Networks-Lab-5th-Sem/lab 4/readme.md

 OUTCOME :
-configured the default route for a lan toplogy
+configured the default and static route for a lan toplogy